LSVH/hbo-ict-inno-s2-tno/README.md

 ## Plugin index

-To bring SSI to the world of WordPress we need to make dedicated plugins for various third plugins in order to support all features of the main plugin introduces.
+To bring SSI to the world of WordPress we need to make dedicated plugins for various third party plugins in order to support all features that the main plugin introduces.

 ### Main plugin

-In order to keep the integrating sub plugins small and especially important capable of adapting changes quickly, we decided to develop a plugin what serves as the base for all the [sub plugins](#sub-plugins).
+In order to keep the integrating sub plugins small and (especially important) capable of adapting to changes quickly, we decided to develop a plugin that serves as the base for all the [sub plugins](#sub-plugins).
 This plugin includes all the business logic to make the whole process work.

 [Check out the source](plugins/essif-lab) of the main plugin.

 ### Sub plugins

-The table below shows for what plugins we made integrations thus far.
-The table also shows whenever the plugin supports the validation (VE) and/or the issuance engine (IE) of the eSSIF-Lab API.
+The table below shows for what plugins we have made integrations thus far.
+The table also shows whether the plugin supports the validation (VE) and/or the issuance engine (IE) of the eSSIF-Lab API.

 | Sub plugin name | Integrations for | VE | IE